The COSINE-100 Liquid Scintillator Veto System: Background Tagging Efficiency

-In order to properly obtain this $^{40}$K tagging efficiency of the LS system, we need to simulate various background sources with the Geant4 simulation package.
+In order to properly obtain the $^{40}$K tagging efficiency of the LS system, we need to simulate various background components with the Geant4 simulation package.
 The veto efficiency for energies between 2--4~keV is estimated from the internal $^{40}$K simulation, which shows that the tagging efficiency of the $^{40}$K events is 65 -- 75\%.
-The un-tagged $^{40}$K events are due to 1460~keV $\gamma$-rays escaping completely the LS Veto, or escaping towards the crystals' PMTs (and scattering there), or even due to $^{40}$K decays into $^{40}$Ca instead of $^{40}$Ar.
-The $^{40}$K tagging efficiencies of Crystal-1 (75.1\%) and Crystal-4 (75.9\%) are found to be higher than the other crystals, since these two crystals are located at the edges of the array and hence the surrounding LS volume is larger, as shown in~\ref{fig:crystals}.
-The efficiencies of Crystal-6 (66.5\%) and Crystal-7 (65.8\%), on the other hand, are the lowest as they are at the bottom layer and surrounded by neighboring crystals.
-The filled (blue) circles in Fig.~\ref{fig:spectrum_LE} show the low-energy spectrum of the NaI(Tl) crystal that is tagged by the LS veto detector.
-The size of the 3.2~keV peak from $^{40}$K decay differs based on the crystal due to the difference in initial $^{40}$K contamination levels in each of them, where Crystal-2 has the highest level of $^{40}$K contamination, followed by Crystal-1/Crystal-3/Crystal-4 and Crystal-6/Crystal-7~\cite{COSINE_detector}.
+Table~\ref{tab:taggingEfficiencyK40} summarizes the $^{40}$K tagging efficiencies for the six crystals considered in this analysis.
+The untagged $^{40}$K events are due to the 1,460~keV $\gamma$-rays escaping the LS veto without scatter, scattering off another volume within the LS veto, such as the crystal encapsulation, or due to $^{40}$K decaying into $^{40}$Ca instead of $^{40}$Ar.
+The tagging efficiencies for $^{40}$K decays originating in Crystal-1 and Crystal-4 are found to be higher than the other crystals since these two crystals are located at the edges of the array, and thus surrounded by fewer non-scintillating detector components.
+The efficiencies of Crystal-6 and Crystal-7, on the other hand, are the lowest as they are near the bottom of the LS detector and are also surrounded by neighboring crystals.
+The filled blue circles in Figure~\ref{fig:spectrum_LE} show the low-energy spectrum of the NaI(Tl) crystal that is tagged by the LS veto detector.
+The size of the 3.2~keV peak from $^{40}$K decay differs based on the crystal due to differences in initial $^{40}$K contamination levels in each of them, with Crystal-2 having the highest level of $^{40}$K contamination, followed by Crystal-1/Crystal-3/Crystal-4 and Crystal-6/Crystal-7~\cite{COSINE_detector}.